 4.2.
 (Class A - Battery) Club / non-club portable: Club or non-club group of three or more persons set up specifically for Field Day.
-All contacts must be made using an output power of 5 Watts or less and the power source must be something other than commercial power mains or motor-driven generator (e.g.: batteries, solar cells, water-driven generator).
-Other provisions are the same for regular Class A. Class AB is eligible for a GOTA station if GOTA requirements are met; however, if a GOTA station is used in this class it must meet the 5-Watt or less power requirement of this category.
+All contacts must be made using an output power of 5 watts or less and the power source must be something other than commercial power mains or motor-driven generator (e.g.: batteries, solar cells, water-driven generator).
+Other provisions are the same for regular Class A. Class AB is eligible for a GOTA station if GOTA requirements are met; however, if a GOTA station is used in this class it must meet the 5 watts or less power requirement of this category.
+Class A - Battery entries will be listed separately.

 4.3.
 (Class B) One or two person portable: A Field Day station set up and operated by no more than two persons.
 Other provisions are the same for Class A except it is not eligible for a GOTA or free VHF station.
-Oneand two-person Class B entries will be listed separately.
-Class B stations are limited to 100 W Peak Envelope Power (PEP) transmitter output.
+One-and two-person Class B entries will be listed separately.

 4.4.
 (Class B - Battery) One or two person portable: A Field Day station set up and operated by no more than two persons.
-All contacts must be made using an output power of 5 Watts or less and the power source must be something other than commercial mains or motor-driven generator.
+All contacts must be made using an output power of 5 watts or less and the power source must be something other than commercial mains or motor-driven generator.
 Other provisions are the same for Class A except it is not eligible for a GOTA or free VHF station.
 One- and two-person Class B - Battery entries will be listed separately.

 4.5.
 (Class C) Mobile: Stations in vehicles capable of operating while in motion and normally operated in this manner.
 This includes maritime and aeronautical mobile.
 If the Class C station is being powered from a car battery or alternator, it qualifies for emergency power but does not qualify for the multiplier of 5, as the alternator/battery system constitutes a motor-driven generating system.
-Class C stations are limited to 100 W Peak Envelope Power (PEP) transmitter output.

 4.6.
 (Class D) Home stations: Stations operating from permanent or licensed station locations using commercial power.
-NEW For 2022: Class D may work all Field Day stations.
-Class D stations are limited to 100 W Peak Envelope Power (PEP) transmitter output.
+Class D may work all Field Day stations.

 4.7.
 (Class E) Home stations - Emergency power: Same as Class D, but using emergency power for transmitters and receivers.
 Class E may work all Field Day stations.
-Class E stations are limited to 100 W Peak Envelope Power (PEP) transmitter output.

 4.8.
 (Class F) Emergency Operations Centers (EOC): An amateur radio station at an established EOC activated by a club or non-club group.
 Class F operation must take place at an established EOC site.
 Stations may utilize equipment and antennas temporarily or permanently installed at the EOC for the event.
 Entries will be reported according to number of transmitters in simultaneous operation.
 Class F stations are eligible for a free VHF station.
 At Class 2F they are also eligible for a GOTA station.
-Class F stations are limited to 100 W Peak Envelope Power (PEP) transmitter output.